Data-Science-Community-SRM/Conjexure-A-Web-App-for-Stock-Market-Forecasting/Explanations/Experiments NB/Final-29-7-2020-Experimental_NB_1_Stock_Prediction_Model.md

-# Time Series Forecasting with Deep Learning (LSTM)

-The provided code is a detailed implementation for time series forecasting using deep learning models, specifically Long Short-Term Memory (LSTM) networks.
-This README will walk you through the code's functionality and structure step by step.

-## Data Preparation and Exploration
-1. The code starts by importing necessary libraries like NumPy, Pandas, TensorFlow, and Matplotlib.
-2. It uses the `pandas_datareader` library to fetch historical stock price data for Google (GOOGL) from Yahoo Finance, covering the time period from April 1, 2003, to July 15, 2020.
-3. It then prints the DataFrame containing the fetched data and plots the 'High' prices.

-## Data Scaling
-4. The code uses Min-Max scaling (feature scaling) to transform the stock closing prices to a range between 0 and 0.75.
-Scaling helps the neural network to converge more effectively.

-## Data Splitting
-5. The dataset is divided into training, testing, and forecasting sets.
-6. The training data includes 90% of the dataset, while the remaining 10% is used for testing.
-7. A window of the last 30 days is selected as the input window size.
-8. An additional 7 days are used for forecasting future stock prices.

-## Data Windowing and Batching
-9. The `windowed_dataset` function is defined to create windowed and batched datasets for training and testing.
-10. It prepares the data by creating sequences with the specified window size and forecasting days.
-11. The data is shuffled and then batched for improved training efficiency.

-## Model Building
-12. The code defines a deep learning model using TensorFlow's Keras API.
-13. The model consists of Convolutional layers, multiple LSTM layers, and Dense layers.
-14. The model is optimized for time series forecasting.
-15. The model summary is printed to provide an overview of the architecture.

-## Model Training
-16. The model is compiled using the Adam optimizer, Huber loss function, and Mean Squared Error (MSE) as a metric.
-17. It is then trained using the training dataset for a specified number of epochs.
-18. The training history (loss and MSE) is stored in `hist` for later visualization.

-## Model Evaluation
-19. The code provides a function `visualplotloss` to visualize the model's predictions against actual values for the test dataset.
-20. The evaluation is also conducted, and the model's performance is assessed using the test dataset.

-## Model Saving
-21. The trained models are saved to separate files based on the forecast period (7 days, 14 days, 21 days, 28 days, 35 days).
-22. This allows for future use and comparison of different forecast models.

-## Data Preparation for Future Forecast
-23. The code further fetches recent data from Yahoo Finance for a specific period from March 1, 2020, to July 20, 2020.
-24. The 'Close' prices of this dataset are scaled using the same Min-Max scaler applied earlier.

-## Model Application and Visualization
-25. The code loads the previously saved models based on the user's choice of forecast window (1 week, 2 weeks, etc.).
-26. It applies the selected model to predict the future stock prices based on the most recent data.
-27. The predictions are then visualized alongside the actual values for the forecasting period.

-This code essentially demonstrates how to preprocess, split, and forecast stock prices using deep learning techniques, specifically LSTM-based models.
-It provides insights into different models with varying forecasting windows and shows the prediction results graphically.
+# Time Series Forecasting with Deep Learning Models

+This code is a Python script for time series forecasting using various deep learning models, specifically Convolutional and Recurrent Neural Networks (CNNs and LSTMs).
+It is used for predicting stock prices.
+Let's break down the code step by step:

+## 1. Importing Libraries
+- `numpy` (as `np`): NumPy is a popular library for numerical operations in Python.
+- `pandas_datareader`: A library for fetching financial data from various sources.
+- `pandas` (as `pd`): Pandas is a data manipulation library.
+- `tensorflow` (as `tf`): TensorFlow is an open-source machine learning framework.
+- `matplotlib.pyplot` (as `plt`): Matplotlib is a library for creating visualizations.
+- `yfinance` (as `yf`): This library is used for downloading financial data from Yahoo Finance.

+## 2. Data Retrieval
+- The code uses Yahoo Finance (`yf.download`) to fetch historical stock price data for Google (GOOGL) from July 1, 2015, to July 1, 2023, and stores it in the `df_g` variable.
+- The retrieved data is printed to the console using `print(df_g)`.

+## 3. Data Preprocessing
+- Min-Max scaling is applied to the "Close" price data from `df_g` to transform it to a range between 0 and 0.75.
+- The time series data is reshaped into a suitable format for input to a neural network.
+- The data is split into training, testing, and forecast datasets based on the specified window size and prediction day (in this case, 30 days for training and 7 days for testing and forecasting).

+## 4. Data Batching
+- The `windowed_dataset` function is defined to create TensorFlow data pipelines for training and testing data.
+- Training and testing data are split into batches using this function.

+## 5. Model Building
+- A deep learning model is defined using TensorFlow's Keras API.
+The model consists of several layers, including Convolutional 1D (Conv1D) and Long Short-Term Memory (LSTM) layers.
+- The model is compiled with an optimizer, loss function, and metrics.
+- Model training is performed with a specified number of epochs, and the training history is saved in the `hist` variable.

+## 6. Model Evaluation and Visualization
+- The code then evaluates the model using the test dataset and plots the training and validation loss and mean squared error for visualization.
+- It also generates predictions on the test dataset and plots the actual vs. predicted values for a sample.

+## 7. Saving the Model
+- The trained model is saved to an H5 file using the `model.save` function.

+## 8. Additional Models
+- The code defines and trains additional models (Model 2, Model 3, Model 4, and Model 5) using similar procedures, with varying window sizes and prediction day values.
+- These models are evaluated and saved in a manner similar to the first model.

+## 9. Download of Additional Test Data
+- The code downloads additional test data from Yahoo Finance for the specified date range.

+## 10. Visualizing Model Predictions on New Test Data
+- The code visualizes the predictions made by each of the five models on the new test data.

+In summary, this code fetches historical stock price data, preprocesses it, trains five different models for time series forecasting with varying time windows and prediction horizons, evaluates the models, and saves them.
+It also demonstrates the model predictions on new test data.